MLA Style

 Fitzgerald, F. Scott.
 "Babylon Revisited."
 The Norton Anthology of American Literature: Between the Wars 1914-1945, general editor Nina Baym, 6th ed., vol. D, Norton, 2003, pp. 1658-72.

-3.1.7 A Book or Book Chapter in a Library Database or Online Database
+3.1.7 A Single Author Book in a Library Database or Online Database

 Author's Last Name, Author's First Name.
 Book Title.
 Publisher, Publication Date.
 Database Title, DOI or Accession No. or Stable URL or Database Search URL.